openedx/cs_comments_service/README.rst

 To rebuild indices:

-To rebuild new indices from the database, you can use the rebuild_indices task.
-This task will also run catch up before and after indices are moved, to minimize time where indices don't contain all documents.
+To rebuild new indices from the database and then point the aliases `comments` and `comment_threads` to each index which has equivalent index prefix, you can use the rebuild_indices task.
+This task will also run catch up before and after aliases are moved, to minimize time where aliases do not contain all documents.

 .. code-block:: bash